 We don’t know what will happen moving forward and whether the current recovery is permanent or is simply a short-term reaction, but this clearly shows that investors would have been materially better off if they had stuck to their KiwiSaver plan.

 Better learning will lead to better earning

 This crisis and the response from individual KiwiSavers have clearly demonstrated that we need to do a much better job at helping people understand KiwiSaver.
 We have done a great job at getting people to sign up to KiwiSaver, but in the process, it’s been oversimplified.
 Kiwisaver isn’t a savings account at your bank, it’s an investment, which comes with its own territory of understanding.

-This was made apparent in a survey released last year which shows less than 50% of people have chosen an appropriate fund for their needs, and that people see Google as the most important sources of information on their KiwiSaver.
-We need to do a better job at educating consumers in the good times, making sure we help KiwiSavers make the right fund choices and then helping them understand the implications of those decisions.
+This was made apparent in a survey released last year which shows less than 50% of people have chosen an appropriate fund for their needs, and that people see Google as the most important sources of information on their KiwiSaver decisions.
+We need to do a better job at educating consumers in good times, making sure we help KiwiSaver members make the right fund choices and then helping them understand the implications of those decisions.

 At kōura, we employ a digital advice model where we assess each investor's risk appetite and objectives to build them a KiwiSaver plan that works for their own personal situation.
 If more people had accessed advice like this a year ago, it would have gone a long way to stopping knee-jerk fund switch when times get tough.

 We are proud to say that through this downturn we have only had single client reduce their plan to a lower risk option through this period which to us reinforces the view that if we give people the help on the way into their KiwiSaver fund they are less likely to make uninformed decisions on the way through.